-Antler scoring sessions set across South Carolina
+Antler-scoring sessions set across South Carolina

 Antlers will abound throughout the Palmetto State as the search for new state record deer antlers gets underway during the S.C.
 Department of Natural Resources' annual series of scoring sessions.

 The objectives of the state records list are to recognize outstanding animals and to identify areas that produce quality deer, according to Ruth.
-This information allows biologists to take a closer look at habitat, deer herd condition, and offer land management suggestions to landowners.
+This information allows biologists to take a closer look at habitat, deer herd condition, and offer habitat management suggestions to landowners.

 Hunters must provide necessary documentation, such as the date and county of the kill, and sign a "fair chase" statement when they bring in a set of antlers for scoring.
 Antlers in velvet or those that are broken and repaired or antlers separated from the skull plate cannot be officially measured for the state records list.
 If the lower jawbone of the animal was extracted during taxidermy or otherwise saved, it should be brought to the scoring session so biologists can determine the deer's age.
 An accurate weight measurement at the time of the kill is also helpful.